bretweinraub/bright-api-doc/README.md

 ###### Control Parameters

-Control parameters are not filters and cannot be used with [Using Regular Expression Queries][#quick-start-using-regular-expression-queries].
+Control parameters are not filters and cannot be used with [Using Regular Expression Queries](#quick-start-using-regular-expression-queries).

 |Parameter|Example|Description|
 |--|--|--|